How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 CantoneseClass101

 CantoneseClass101 has podcast-style lessons that feature conversations by native Cantonese speakers.
-You can find lessons that use text, audio, and video to study a bunch of different topics.
-CantoneseClass101 is a helpful tool because there are new lessons every week.
-With some subscription plans, you can even work with a tutor to develop a personalized learning plan.
-CantoneseClass101 has a 7-day free trial so you can try it risk-free.
+You can find lessons that use text, audio, and video to study useful topics like working and going to school.
+CantoneseClass101 is also one of my favorite tools because there are new lessons every week.
+CantoneseClass101 has a free lifetime subscription, and it also has a 7-day free trial to test out its premium features.

 Learn Cantonese Daily

 Learn Cantonese Daily has mini podcast lessons that teach you Cantonese in less than 10 minutes.
 Each lesson focuses on a simple topic, such as summer activities or Mother’s Day.
 You learn vocabulary related to the topic and then use the words in sentences.
-There are PDF transcripts available so you can see how to write the words in Cantonese.
+I think the PDF transcripts it offers are extremely helpful because you can see how to write the words in Cantonese.
 There are 150 lessons available, and you can try the first 50 lessons for free to see if you enjoy this podcast.

 Chatty Cantonese

 Chatty Cantonese is a good option for intermediate and advanced learners.
 Each episode is a conversation between two Cantonese academics.
 They talk about tips for learning the language, culture, news, and more.
-It’s entirely in Cantonese so it’s best for learners that already understand how the language is spoken.
-You can find transcripts and English translations on their websites, as well as listen to all of the episodes for free.
+It’s entirely in Cantonese, so it’s best for learners who already understand how the language is spoken.
+After adding this podcast to your learning routine, you’ll notice a huge improvement in your listening comprehension skills.
+You can find transcripts and English translations on their website as well, and you can listen to all of the episodes for free.

 How to Learn Cantonese: Final Thoughts

 Cantonese doesn’t have to be difficult to learn, but you do need the right tools for the job.
-Using a high-quality resource, such as the ones on this list, can help you improve and make learning an enjoyable experience.
-The more you practice, the more you’ll improve so it’s necessary to find a way to study that you like using and will stick with.
+Using high-quality resources, such as the ones on this list, can help you improve and make learning an enjoyable experience.
 With persistence and dedication, you’ll be speaking Cantonese before you know it!

 Want to learn more?
 Check out our Cantonese resource page.